-F355 Challenge: Passione Rossa was one of the most realistic racing games in early 2000s.
-It focuses solely on the Ferrari F355 and provides some car set up options such as cambers, right heights, toe, stabilisers, LSD, and wings.
+F355 Challenge: Passione Rossa was one of the most realistic racing sims up until the early 2000's.
+It focuses solely on the Ferrari F355 and provides some car set-up options such as cambers, right heights, toe, stabilisers, LSD, and wings.
 The game was developed by Sega-AM2.
-It was originally released into arcades and in 2000 it was ported to the Dreamcast and in 2002 to the PS2.
+It was originally released into arcades in 1999, then in 2000 it was ported to the Dreamcast and in 2002 to the PS2.

 The Dreamcast version had a link cable play for direct competition, however as of Jan.
 2006, the online servers for F355 Challenge are now offline.

 The arcade version of the game includes six circuits: